AJBrachoRodriguez/Fraud-Detection/README.md

 3. Use the following command in you terminal (in the directory where the python scripts are) one by one:

-$spark-submit --driver-memory 10g tuningDT.py
+* $spark-submit --driver-memory 10g tuningDT.py
-$spark-submit --driver-memory 10g tuningLR.py
+* $spark-submit --driver-memory 10g tuningLR.py
-$spark-submit --driver-memory 10g tuningNB.py
+* $spark-submit --driver-memory 10g tuningNB.py
-$spark-submit --driver-memory 10g tuningRF.py
+* $spark-submit --driver-memory 10g tuningRF.py

 4. Then, some folders with models "tuned" will appear in your currect directory:

-/tuningDT/
+* /tuningDT/
-/tuningLR/
+* /tuningLR/
-/tuningNB/
+* /tuningNB/
-/tuningRF/
+* /tuningRF/

+We must remark that these models are *CrossValidatorModel* type which come from a pipeline built in the python scripts numerated before.

+5. At deploying the project, there will be a parquet file (*df.parquet*) built by the oversampling method using *Sklearn*.

 ### **How to use the project**  📂